-If appropriate, I may also draw on mindfulness techniques, such as muscle relaxation and deep breathing, so you can practice grounding in your body and inhabiting the present moment.
-Depending on your interests, I can also recommend yoga, tai chi, or other exercises that support mind-body awareness and relaxation.
+If appropriate, we may also draw on mindfulness techniques, such as muscle relaxation and deep breathing, so you can practice grounding in your body and inhabiting the present moment.
+Depending on your interests, we can also recommend yoga, tai chi, or other exercises that support mind-body awareness and relaxation.
 After each session, you can walk away better equipped with new, effective tools for reducing agitation and overcoming anxiety, no matter when it arises.

 You may have questions or concerns about anxiety therapy…